-But TODAY Grace Church is still a vital church with a rich parish life.
-Perhaps it is our history of being an integrated parish before others were, or our existence in a political town, but we have a history of appreciating our differences and working through disagreement.
+TODAY, Grace Church is still a vital church with a rich parish life.
+Perhaps it is our history of being an integrated parish before others were or our existence in a political town, but we have a history of appreciating our differences and working through disagreement.
 We know that God is not male or female, bond or free, black or white, Republican or Democrat, conservative or liberal.
 God is God, and we are committed to worshiping God in a way that is both inclusive and consistent with scripture.
 We look forward to strengthening that commitment and our spirit of service to God's kingdom in the years to come.

-Written by Karen Winn
+Written by Karen Winn, edited by Julie Harker

 "The cause of freedom is not the cause of a race or a sect, a party or a class – it is the cause of humankind,